 Appendix B. Historical Distribution of Relative Valuations

-- The FANMAG stocks combine the so-called FANG stocks (Facebook, Amazon, Netflix, and Google) with the winners from the tech bubble of 20 years ago, Apple and Microsoft.
-Apart from Saudi Aramco, which has less than 2% of its shares held by the public, these latter two stocks are, for the moment, the two most valuable companies in the world and the only public companies worldwide with a market value over US$1 trillion.
+- The FANMAG stocks combine the so-called FANG stocks (Facebook, Amazon, Netflix, and Google) with the winners from the tech bubble of 20 years ago, Apple and Microsoft, which are, for the moment, the two most valuable companies in the world and the only two companies worldwide with a market value over US$1 trillion.

-- For example, Barbee et al. (1996) documented the value effect for the price-to-sales ratio; Stattman (1980) and Rosenberg, Reid, and Lanstein (1985) documented the value effect for the B/P ratio; and Naranjo, Nimalendran, and Ryngaert (1998) showed the value effect for the dividend yield.
+- For example, Barbee et al. (1996) documented the value effect for the price-to-sales ratio; Statman (1980) and Rosenberg, Reid, and Lanstein (1985) documented the value effect for the P/B ratio; and Naranjo, Nimalendran, and Ryngaert (1998) showed the value effect for the dividend yield.
 Jacobs and Levy (1988) demonstrated that many different definitions of value are related and that they produce correlated returns.

 - The equal weighting of small- and large-cap stocks introduces a weighting anomaly in which the largest-cap stocks in small value and small growth portfolios receive a weighting six to eight times the weight of the smallest-cap names in the large value and large growth portfolios.

-- Other definitions of value give surprisingly different results.
-Fama and French equally weight the large-cap and small-cap strategies, but if we leave out small-cap stocks and focus on large-cap stocks, the tech bubble drawdown lasted over 13 years from late 1986 to early 2000, with the entire shortfall recovered in 16 months.
-An alternative composition based on measures of book to price, earnings to price, dividend yield, and sales to price and limited to large-cap stocks produced a 14-year drawdown from 1986 to 2000, even longer and deeper than the current value bear market, followed by a very rapid recovery.
+- An alternative composition based on measures of book to price, earnings to price, dividend yield, and sales to price and limited to large-cap stocks produced a 14-year drawdown from 1986 to 2000, even longer and deeper than the current value bear market, followed by a very rapid recovery.

 - Unlike the previous episodes, which we measure peak to trough to new high, the current period of underperformance is not over, which will make the recent drawdown and eventual recovery even more remarkable.
-The end of the latest 13.3-year span is at the very bottom of the current drawdown.
-Thus, the final duration number is guaranteed to be longer than 13.3 years.
+The end of the latest 12.8-year span appears (so far) to be only one month beyond the bottom of the drawdown.
+Thus, the final duration number is guaranteed to be longer than 12.8 years.

-- The idea of decomposing the return of equity factors into structural and revaluation alpha was first introduced by Arnott et al. (2016).
+- The idea to decompose the return of equity factors into structural and revaluation alpha was first introduced by Arnott, et al. (2016).
 This exact decomposition is original to that article.

-- An awareness of the migration concept dates back to the early days of the Russell growth and value indices launched in 1979.
-By the early 1980s, hedge funds began forecasting migration ahead of the annual June rebalance and began trading in advance of the changes in index composition.
-These changes occur, for example, as value stocks come into vogue and become priced (and so recategorized) as growth stocks, and as growth stocks fall out of favor causing their valuation multiples to fall and are thus recategorized as value stocks.
-The value index therefore replaces the stocks that have newly elevated valuation multiples with stocks that are newly cheaper, creating an instantaneous “pop” upward in the B/P and E/P ratios of the index, and the opposite happens in the growth index, at every annual rebalance.
+- An awareness of the migration concept dates back to the early days of the Russell growth and value indices, launched in 1979.
+By the early 1980s, hedge funds began forecasting migration ahead of the annual June rebalance and trading in advance of the changes in index composition.
+These changes occur, for example, as value stocks come into vogue and become priced (and so recategorized) as growth stocks, while growth stocks can fall out of favor so that their valuation multiples fall and thus be recategorized as value stocks.
+The value index therefore replaces the stocks with newly elevated valuation multiples with stocks that are newly cheaper, creating an instantaneous “pop” upward in the B/P or E/P ratio of the index, and the opposite happens in the growth index, at every annual rebalance.

-- Bill Sharpe remarked at the time that substituting actual subsequent profits into a discounted cash–flow model, in order to measure long-ago historical fair values for companies is simply clairvoyant value, which Arnott, Li, and Sherrerd (2009) embraced as the title for three papers on the topic.
-They also showed that the companies deserving of higher multiples generally had higher multiples, but the companies with higher multiples were priced for more good news than subsequent history actually delivered.
-While a roughly 50% correlation existed between relative valuations and fair value, a reciprocal −50% correlation was observed between relative valuations and subsequent stock performance (measured using IRR).
-The market paid a premium for (mostly) the right companies, but (mostly) overpaid for their subsequent growth and overly discounted (underpaid) for the disappointments of the value stocks.
-With relative valuations as stretched as they are today, a sharp break from historical experience will be required for growth stocks to outgrow value stocks by enough to justify current relative-valuation levels.
+- Bill Sharpe remarked at the time that substituting actual subsequent profits into a discounted-cash-flow model to measure long-ago historical fair values for companies is simply “clairvoyant value,” which Arnott, Li, and Sherrerd (2009) embraced as the title of their paper.
+ALS also showed that the companies that deserved higher multiples generally had higher multiples, but the companies with higher multiples were priced for more good news than subsequent history actually delivered.
+So while there was a 50% correlation between relative valuations and fair value, there was a reciprocal −50% correlation between relative valuations and subsequent stock performance (IRR).
+The market paid a premium for (mostly) the right companies, but (mostly) overpaid for growth and underpaid for value.
+With relative valuations as stretched as they are today, we will need to see a sharp break from historical experience for the growth stocks to out-grow the value stocks by enough to justify the current relative valuation levels.

-- One of our favorite examples is the 50-year performance of stocks relative to bonds from 1950 through 1999.
-After stocks beat bonds by 7.9% per year over this period, we began to hear the “Why bother with bonds?” narrative in the 2000s, reminiscent of today’s “Why bother with value?” conversation.
-For the 50-year period ending 1999, almost exactly half of stocks’ outperformance was due to the dividend yield plummeting from 8.0% to 1.1% (as the Shiller P/E ratio, market prices relative to the 10-year average for real earnings, soared from 10.5 to 44 times).
-Meanwhile, as interest rates rose, the 10-year bond yield increased from 1.9% to 6.6%, sapping bond returns by about 0.5% per year.
+- One of our favorite examples is the 50-year performance of stocks relative to bonds from 1950 to 1999.
+After stocks beat bonds by 7.9% a year over this period, we began to hear the “Why bother with bonds?” narrative in the 2000s, reminiscent of today’s “Why bother with value?” conversation.
+For the 50-year period ending 1999, almost exactly half of stocks’ outperformance was due to the dividend yield plummeting from 8.0% to 1.1% (as the Shiller P/E ratio soared from 10.5 to 44 times 10-year average real earnings).
+Meanwhile, as interest rates rose, the 10-year bond yield increased from 1.9% to 6.6%, sapping bond returns by about 0.5% a year.
 So, absent upward revaluation of stocks and downward revaluation of bonds, the 7.9% “risk premium” turns out to have been just 3.5%.
 An excess return of 3.5% is still highly profitable, but it is less than half of what many investors were expecting at the peak of the tech bubble.